garrandall/popular-music-data/tracks/every-day-of-the-week-jade.md

 When do I wanna please you (No)
 Every day of the week (Every, every day of the week) When do I wanna love you (Oh...)
-When am I thinking of you (Oh... ooh... no)
+When am I thinking of you (Oh... oh.. no)
 Every day of the week (Every day)

 When do I wanna see you (Oh... oh...)